AbdimulhinYussuf3675/API_news/README.md

 ## Author
 - [Abdimulhin Adan](https://github.com/AbdimulhinYussuf3675)

-## Mobile support
+## Description
- This is a news app which provides worlds headline.One can just get information at all time.
+ This is a news app which provides world's news headline.One can just get information at all time.

 ### Development